 The problem with our current world is that everyone is trying to show the other something of which they know almost nothing of; all they have done is master the principles of the subject matter through repetition and assume that in doing so they are now masters of this subject.
 Remember masters are just slaves in the making.
 The moment one gives himself the title of master, the process of learning stops and dictating takes over.
 Only a student can continue to advance; a master sits there waiting to be dethroned by a former student.

-Parents follow societies norm and inadvertently serve as agents that promote the concept of the pack mentality
+Parents follow societies norm that promotes pack mentality Ideology

 Hence, it happens that by not guessing their real road we waste our time and pains in educating them to things they are hardly fit for.
 As to this difficulty, I believe they should be set upon the best and most profitable highways without bothering too much about the hints and signs they give in childhood to which Plato, I think credits undue weight.